Our coverage of environment and climate change issues, including “cold” cases of environment…

 Balloon festivals have been known to create serious problems.
 In 1986 in Cleveland, Ohio, a fundraising balloon stunt caused problems when helium-filled latex balloons drifted back to the city because of an incoming storm.

 News reports on the calamitous event said Balloon fest ‘86 released almost one and a half million balloons in an attempt to also break a Guinness Book World of Record.
-It impeded air traffic and the search by United States Coast Guard for two missing boaters that later washed ashore. conclusion, the Guinness did not recognize the attempt and as a consequence, the organizers and the city faced lawsuits which cost millions of dollars in damages.
+It impeded air traffic and the search by United States Coast Guard for two missing boaters that later washed ashore.
+The Guinness did not recognize the attempt and as a consequence, the organizers and the city faced lawsuits which cost millions of dollars in damages.

 The Department of Environment and Natural Resources paid attention to the environment activists’ petition and “urged” Okada Manila to “cancel the drop activity.”